solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

         ![Azure local git push example.]

 5. Return to the Azure Portal.
 Navigate to the App Service.
 Find the **Deployment Tools** section.
 Log into App Service SSH terminal.

-Run the Composer update command in the wwwroot directory, which will import the packages and create the vendor folder, along with the autoload script (../vendor/autoload.php).
+    ![][35]

+6. Verify the sample application files have been copied into the wwwroot directory.

     ``` bash
     cd /home/site/wwwroot
+    ls -la
+    ```

+7. Run the Composer update command in the wwwroot directory, which will import the packages and create the vendor folder, along with the autoload script (../vendor/autoload.php).

+    ``` bash
+    cp /home/site/repository/.env.example.azure /home/site/wwwroot/.env
     composer.phar update
     ```

-6. Generate Laravel application key.
+8. Generate Laravel application key.
+This command will update the **.env** file.

     ``` bash
     php artisan key:generate
     ```

-7. Update the .env file with the Azure URL and save the changes.
+9. Update the **APP_URL** parameter in the .env file with the Azure URL and save the changes.

     ``` bash
      nano /home/site/wwwroot/.env